 The order.
 In North Carolina, General Rule of Practice 15 is the default court rule covering how and when court proceedings may be photographed, filmed, and broadcast.
 (For example, it strictly prohibits filming or photographing juries and certain types of witnesses.)
 Any media outlet hoping to cover a North Carolina proceeding should be on notice of Rule 15’s provisions and the prospect of contempt for violating them.
 Indeed some court districts have also incorporated Rule 15 into their own local rules (example here (Rule 14)), and other districts have created orders that constitute more specific versions of the rule (example here).

-But what about a regular person, like Ms. Burrows, who is not representing a media source?
-Is she subject to Rule 15’s strictures?
+But what about a regular person who is not representing a media source?
+Is that person subject to Rule 15’s strictures?
 The scope of Rule 15 is a bigger question that probably deserves its own blog post.
 But for now I’ll say this: At the time the Rule was written—1990—the drafters couldn’t have imagined a world in which any person in the courtroom could carry a little phone capable of recording and transmitting the trial to an unlimited audience.
 In 2017, anyone can become a broadcaster, of sorts, by streaming over Facebook or YouTube.
 But it hardly seems fair to apply that kind of historical hindsight to the 27-year-old language of Rule 15.

 So the type of order more likely to safely apply to a spectator is either a broadly-applicable local court rule or, better yet, a specific order covering the particular case or proceeding.
 (As I noted earlier, Rule 15 is the “default” rule, but in any given case, the presiding judge has the final say as to what types of electronics will be allowed in his or her court.)
 A North Carolina trial judge certainly has the discretion to enter a “decorum order”—directed to all participants and spectators—like the one in the Cosby trial.
 These are not uncommon in high-profile cases.
 The National Center for State Courts now has a Web page dedicated to encouraging tools like these in well-publicized proceedings.